SACHSTech/ICS4U-native-gr11review-part2v4/README.md

 <br><br>
 ### File I/O 2
- write a method alphaWord that reads a file containing one word per line and returns the word that is alphabetically first in sequence.
+ Write a method `alphaWord` that reads a file containing one word per line and returns the word that is alphabetically first in sequence.

 #### Method Signature
 ```java